ifebtech/groupcapstoneproject/documentation.md

  - .github/workflows/deploy.yml,
 - backend/.env

-tep 1: Creating Dockerfiles for Backend and Frontend
+Step 1: Creating Dockerfiles for Backend and Frontend 🎯 Objective
-🎯 Objective

 To containerize both the backend (Node.js + Express) and frontend (React) applications by writing separate Dockerfiles.
 This ensures that each service runs in its own isolated environment, making deployment consistent and independent of local setup.